Tiagocl/Spotify-Clone/README.md

-# Spotify Clone 🎵
+# 🎵 Spotify Clone

-This project is a front-end-focused Spotify-clone Web App, designed as a portfolio project to showcase the implementation of core music streaming features and a sleek user interface.
-The app replicates key functionalities of Spotify, including music streaming, search capabilities, and user authentication.
-It provides a clean and intuitive user experience while leveraging modern web technologies.
+This is a front-end-focused Spotify-clone, designed as a portfolio project to showcase core music streaming features and a sleek, modern user interface.
+The app replicates essential functionalities of Spotify, including music streaming, search capabilities, and user authentication.

-## Features
+## ✨ Features

-- **Music Streaming:** Stream music seamlessly (available only for premium users/Video of this feature in the videos section).
+- **🎧 Music Streaming:** Premium users can stream music seamlessly.
+(For demo purposes, this feature is showcased in the Demo Video).

-- **Search Functionality:**  Search for tracks, artists, or albums with ease.
-(Note: Due to a recent update to the Spotify Web API, searching for playlists and albums is no longer supported.)
+- **🔍 Search Functionality:**  Search for tracks, artists, or albums.
+(Note: Due to a recent Spotify Web API update, playlist and album search is not supported.)

-- **User Authentication:** Secure login system to access app features.
+- **🔑 User Authentication: ** Secure login system to access app features using Spotify's OAuth.

-This app emphasizes front-end design and functionality while incorporating a backend built with Express.js to handle authentication and token management.

-## Technology Stack
+## 🛠️ Technology Stack

 - **Frontend:** React + Vite